Server data from the Official MCP Registry

 }From the project's GitHub README.

 Production MCP (Model Context Protocol) server for your data warehouse.
-Read-only enforcement, four-tier role-based access, optional warehouse-role impersonation (for native RLS / CLS), JSONL audit log, optional output PII masking.
+Read-only enforcement, five-tier role-based access, optional warehouse-role impersonation (for native RLS / CLS), JSONL audit log, optional output PII masking, optional semantic-metadata layer (glossary + table docs) with per-session toggle.
 Self-host the Docker image, install via npx, or wait for the upcoming managed cloud variant.

-Status: v0.3.1 — production-ready for the v1 warehouse list.
+Status: v0.4.x — production-ready for the v1 warehouse list.
 See CHANGELOG for what shipped in each release.

 | Warehouse | Adapter docs |